VezaTalks 010: Andy Strote

 By taking advantage of resources like these, you can gain valuable insights and skills that will help you succeed in the competitive world of creative agencies.

-Andy Strote was excited to share that he has written a book called "How to Build Your Own Creative Agency” in which he emphasizes the importance of gaining experience before starting your own agency.
+Andy Strote was excited to share that he has written a book called "How to Start Your Own Creative Agency” in which he emphasizes the importance of gaining experience before starting your own agency.
 This can give you a better understanding of how businesses operate and prepare you for the challenges of entrepreneurship.

 VezaTalks aims to offer valuable insights and inspiration to help you navigate both the challenges and opportunities of digital entrepreneurship.
 Watch the Podcast now!